History (Southeast Asian TV channel)

-History (formerly known as The History Channel) is a Southeast Asian pay television channel broadcasting programming related to historical events and people.
+History, formerly known as The History Channel, is a Southeast Asian pay television channel broadcasting programming related to historical events and people.
 The channel is owned by A+E Networks Asia.
 In India History TV18 owned by a joint-venture between A+E Networks and under permission registered Discovery Communications, owner of the American History and Network 18, Indian media group & available in eight languages (Bengali, English, Gujarati, Hindi, Marathi, Tamil, Telugu & Urdu) in India.

 Company

 A+E Networks Asia was formed on 15 June 2007 through a joint venture between A+E Networks and Malaysia's pay TV provider Astro.
 Headquartered in Singapore, A+E Networks Asia also have operations in Kuala Lumpur, Malaysia.

 In 2009, A+E Networks Asia struck a US$800,000 co-production deal with the National Film Development Corporation of Malaysia to co-produce programmes to be featured across its channels.
-It has recently hired SPE Networks as a regional ad sales representative across the South East Asian region.
+In 2011, it hired SPE Networks as a regional ad sales representative across the South East Asian region.

+On June 10, 2013, Ride N' Seek, a travel adventure series, premiered on the channel.